My mom’s classic spaghetti salad with tomatoes, cucumber, green pepper, carrots and Italian dressing is a great summer side and perfect for sharing!

 - Spaghetti noodles are the classic way to go for this salad, but you can substitute any other type of pasta you prefer.
 Rotini would be great here!

-- I have an easy homemade Italian dressing, but you can use store-bought if you want a shortcut to make this even easier to throw together.
+I have an easy homemade Italian dressing that I love using now, but you can use store-bought if you want a shortcut to make this even easier to throw together.
+A regular or zesty Italian will work well for this recipe

-- Leftovers keep in the fridge for 2-3 days.
-Makes a great, light lunch!
+Oh, and leftovers, if you have any, keep in the fridge for 2-3 days.
+They make a great, light lunch!

 Much like my gazpacho recipe from earlier in the week, spaghetti salad is a summer must-have for me.
 Make it for your family or for a crowd, it’s sure to be a hit.